dirklach/frontend-framework-dirk-lach/README.md

 # friendlycss

+### Work in progress
-# Work in progress: My personal approach to write friendly and scalable CSS.
+## My personal approach to write friendly and scalable CSS.
-### Written by Dirk Lach, Designer and Developer
+Written by Dirk Lach, Designer and Developer

+---

+# Folder structure

 - **00-vendor**
 - **01-foundations**